Mani Spinx

-Mani Spinx (born Mads Brøbech Jørgensen; 31 July 1975 in Silkeborg, Denmark) is a solo-artist, producer and songwriter.
+Mani Spinx (born Mads Brøbech Jørgensen; 31 July 1975) is a solo-artist, producer and songwriter.
 Mani Spinx released his highly critically acclaimed debut album Post Modern Panic Attack in 2006.
 Mani Spinx has supported big international acts such as The Sounds and Gnarls Barkley.

 The Mani Spinx song "Last Night in America" features American guitar-player Peter Stroud who has been lead-guitarist with Sheryl Crow for many years.

 Art

 Besides being a musician Mani Spinx is also an illustrator and painter who makes cartoons/drawings/paintings for magazines and CD inlay-covers.
 Mani Spinx does most of his own artwork, but has also worked with fx the Danish artist Anika Lori who made the cover for his debut album.
 David Shrigley also made a mini poster to advertise the release of a Mani Spinx album.

 Spinx has done commercial artwork for companies like Diesel and Psycho Cowboy, and has also done charity campaigns for Save The Children raising money for reception centres for former child soldiers in Uganda.